-The expected timing and amount of long service leave payments is determined through whole-of-government actuarial calculations, which is then applied to the Board's employee details.
-Key assumptions include whether the characteristics of employee remuneration, terms of service with the public sector, and expectations as to when employees take long service leave, as established by the actuary, are applicable to employees of the Board.
-These assumptions affect both the expected amount to be paid that has been factored into the calculation of the liability.
-The discount rate used in measuring the liability is another key assumption.
-The discount rate is reflective of long-term Commonwealth Government bonds.
-The yield on long-term Commonwealth Government bonds has increased from 2022 (3.5%) to 2023 (4.0%).
+The expected timing and amount of long service leave payments is determined through whole-of-government actuarial calculations, which are based on actuarial assumptions on expected future salary and wage levels, experience of employee departures and period of service.
+These assumptions are based on employee data over SA Government entities.
+The discount rate used in measuring the liability is reflective of long-term Commonwealth Government bonds.
+The yield on long-term Commonwealth Government bonds has increased from 2023 (4.0%) to 2024 (4.25%).